-See "-The Offered Certificates-Interest Distributions" above and "Risk Factors-Risks Related to the Offered Certificates-The Offered Certificates Have Uncertain Yields to Maturity" and "Yield and Maturity Considerations" in this information circular.
+See "-The Offered Certificates-Interest Distributions" above and "Yield and Maturity Considerations" in this information circular.

 If your investment activities are subject to legal investment laws and regulations, regulatory capital requirements or review by regulatory authorities, then you may be subject to restrictions on investment in the certificates.
 You should consult your own legal advisors for assistance in determining the suitability of and consequences to you of the purchase, ownership, and sale of the certificates.